ramashanker/aws/architect/Practice1.md

     FSx for ONTAP is the only file system that supports accessed by Windows, Mac, and Linux-based Amazon EC2 instances usimg SMB and NFS

-# Amazon GuardDuty :  FIND malicious activity

-    Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in Amazon S3.
-With the cloud, the collection and aggregation of account and network activities is simplified, but it can be time-consuming for security teams to continuously analyze event log data for potential threats.

-    Amazon GuardDuty analyzes tens of billions of events across multiple AWS data sources, such as AWS CloudTrail events, Amazon VPC Flow Logs, and DNS logs.

-# Amazon Inspector

-    security assessment service that helps improve the security and compliance

-# Amazon Macie :  DISCOVER sensitive data

-    Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data on Amazon S3.
-    Macie automatically detects a large and growing list of sensitive data types, including personally identifiable information (PII) such as names, addresses, and credit card numbers.

 # AWS Storage Gateway